AlexaGrecu/bob-ale/README.md

 3 Add the changes - git add

 Staging:
-git add -A - stages all changes git add . - stages new and modified files only git add -u - stages modified and deleted files only git add <file> - stages a specific file
+- git add -A - stages all changes
+- git add . - stages new and modified files only
+- git add -u - stages modified and deleted files only
+- git add <file> - stages a specific file

 4 Commit changes - git commit

 Committing
-git commit -m "Updating readme" (m = message) git reset --soft HEAD~1 (1=1 commit back) (undo the commit - can be done before being pushed to the remote)
+- git commit -m "Updating readme" (m = message)
+- git reset --soft HEAD~1 (1=1 commit back) (undo the commit - can be done before being pushed to the remote)
+- git reset --hard HEAD~5 resets the current branch to the commit just before the last 5 (see man gitrevisions for details about this notation and other cool alternatives like HEAD@{2 days ago}).
+As it is a hard reset, it will also overwrite every change in the working tree as well.
+See man git-reset.
+- git merge --squash HEAD@{1} HEAD@{1} is where the branch was just before the previous command (again, see man gitrevisions).
+This command sets the state of the index to be as it would just after a merge from that commit.
+This whole operation could be a way to take 5 commits from a branch in which you started a new feature and squash them to a single commit, a meaningful one.

 5 Push commits to the remote repo - git push